maturar/testRepo/README.md

 # hello-world
-This is a hello world in typescript
+This is a hello world in typescript.
-Made according to the tutorial in "https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes.html".
+Made according to the tutorial in "https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes.html"